Ikyara/ML-Project/README.md

 | Linear Regression | 0.9425 | 1.4956 | 0.8467 | 0.8421 |
 | **Random Forest** | 0.9590 | 1.5292 | 0.8397 | 0.8349 |

-> Fill in after running the notebook on your data.

 ## 📝 License

 This project is for educational purposes.